The Best Antivirus Software for Windows Home Users

-Windows Defender comes pre-installed on Windows 10 and offers a basic layer of protection.
-But, is it good enough?
+Windows Defender comes pre-installed on Windows 10/11 and offers an essential layer of protection.
+However, is it good enough?
 Short answer: No. Long answer: It depends!

-For example, the infamous Ransomware wave had the ability to infect people seemingly out of nowhere.
-The only requirements were for someone to get fooled into running the code and another one to be connected on the same network without having the latest Windows security patch installed.
+For example, the infamous Ransomware wave could infect people seemingly out of nowhere.
+The only requirements were for someone to get fooled into running the code and another to be connected on the same network without having installed the latest Windows security patch.

 However, in most cases, the fault lies within the user.
 After all, most malicious apps are just that: apps.
 Malicious programs that conceal themselves to appear legit.
 Whether you fall for the trap or not is up to you.

-Not only it struggles to compete with other programs in terms of basic security.
-But, it also doesn’t offer a third of the features that you’ll get from something like Avast, which is free.
+It can’t compete with other programs in terms of basic security.
+Moreover, it also doesn’t offer a third of the features you’ll get from something like Avast, which is free.

-Avast has long been known as the go-to choice for free users and it’s not likely for it to get dethroned any time soon.
-Since it’s free, the least that you can do is give it a try.
+Avast has long been known as the go-to choice for free users, and it’s not likely to get dethroned any time soon.
+Since it’s free, the least you can do is try it.